Echoes of charged black-bounce spacetimes: The pictures of echoes for the charged black-bounce spacetimes

-Besides, Fig. \ref{fig10} shows the time evolution of the two-way traversable wormhole 's quasinormal ringing with different spacetime parameters.
-We can see that when remaining the constant charge parameter $Q$, the two-way traversable wormhole's quasinormal ringing will decay slower with the increasing bounce parameter $l$(left panel), while when remaining the constant bounce parameter $l$, the two-way traversable wormhole 's quasinormal ringing will decay faster with the increasing charge parameter $Q$(right panel).
-In fact, these results can be predicted from the corresponding pictures of the effective potentials.
+Fig.\ref{fig8} shows the time evolution of the two-way traversable wormhole's $(\rvert {Q}\rvert>m)$ quasinormal ringing for perturbation of the scalar field and perturbation of the electromagnetic field with different spacetime parameters, and obviously there are no echoes signals, which can be predicted from Fig.\ref{fig4}, since there is no potential well in the figure.
+Moreover, we can see that the two-way traversable wormhole's quasinormal ringing will decay slower with the increasing bounce parameter $l$.

-From Fig. \ref{fig13} and Fig. \ref{fig15}(the red line and the blue line), we show the effective potential and the semi-logarithmic plot of time evolution of scalar perturbations for the charged black-bounce spacetimes with different spacetime parameters, analogy to the case of the electromagnetic field perturbations, the echoes signal only appears when $(\rvert {Q}\rvert \le m)$ and $(\rvert {l}\rvert > m+ \sqrt{m ^{2}-Q^{2} })$, and from Fig. \ref{fig11} to Fig. \ref{fig16}, we can see that the effect of the changable spacetime parameters for the effective potential and the time evolution under the background of the scalar field perturbations is almost the same with the background of the electromagnetic field perturbation.
-But as the bounce parameter $l$ and the charge parameter $Q$ increase respectively, compare with the case of the electromagnetic field perturbations, the time interval between the echoes of the scalar perturbations becomes slighter shorter.
+Fig.\ref{fig9}-Fig.\ref{fig10} show that the effective potential($V_{2}$) and the semi-logarithmic plot of time evolution of electromagnetic perturbations for the charged black-bounce spacetimes with different spacetime parameters, analogy to the cases of the scalar field perturbation and electromagnetic field perturbation($V_{1}$), the echoes signal only appears when $(\rvert {Q}\rvert \le m)$ and $(\rvert {l}\rvert > m+ \sqrt{m ^{2}-Q^{2} })$.